Skip to content

 What to do if You’re Denied Early Intervention in NYC

-December 21, 2021December 29, 2021 speechinthecity Comments Off on What to do if You’re Denied Early Intervention in NYC
+December 21, 2021December 29, 2021 Comments Off on What to do if You’re Denied Early Intervention in NYC

 If you’re denied Early Intervention in New York City, it does not necessarily mean your child does not need therapy.
 It means your child did not qualify for Early Intervention services.